 - .
-Extensive background in neuroscience or related discipline (e.g. experimental psychology) at PhD level or appropriate level of experience as appropriate to discipline. - .
-Experience in programming languages such as Python or Matlab. - .
+Extensive background in neuroscience or related discipline (e.g. experimental psychology) at PhD level or appropriate level of experience as appropriate to the discipline. - .
 Track record of high-quality publication(s) in reputable journals.
 Commensurate with evidence of productivity - .
-Experience in monitoring in vivo brain activity or ex vivo electrophysiology in rodents. - .
 Flexibility to work outside normal hours when necessary (e.g. conducting behavioural experiments and/or monitoring animal's health on weekends)